thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Exercise

 Take a whiteboard and write 2 boolean comparisons of primitive values.
 Have the first one be identical to the second EXCEPT for 2 things:
-1) One comparison must have a strict equality operator while the other has a loose equality operator
+1. One comparison must have a strict equality operator while the other has a loose equality operator
-2) One comparison must evaluate to false while the other evaluates to true
+1. One comparison must evaluate to false while the other evaluates to true
+1. Talk to a neighbor about how double equals (==) and triple equals (===) are different from single equals (=)

 ### Conditionals